Releasing Graph Neural Networks with Differential Privacy Guarantees: Detailed Proof

-where $Q$ is the set of query nodes chosen from the public dataset, $\beta$ is the scale of the Laplace mechanism. \end{theorem} \begin{proof} Our algorithm is composed of a (i) sampling mechanism in which a small sample of private data is used to train the private GNN model (ii) Laplacian mechanism (with scale parameter $\beta$), which is used to generate a noisy label for the public node (queried on corresponding private GNN).
+\begin{proof}[Proof of Theorem \ref{thm:mainresult}] Our algorithm is composed of (i) a sampling mechanism in which a small sample of private data is used to train the private GNN model and (ii) a Laplacian mechanism (with scale parameter $\beta$), which is used to generate a noisy label for the public node (queried on corresponding private GNN).

 First, note that as the $L_1$ norm of the posterior is bounded by $1$, we add independent Laplacian noise to each posterior element with scale ${\beta}$ (Note that each posterior element is also bounded by 1).
 The computation of noisy label for each public query node is, therefore, $\nicefrac{1}{\beta}$-DP.
-The sequential composition (c.f.
-Theorem \ref{thm:compo}) over $N$ queries will result in a crude bound over the DP guarantee of our approach, namely $\nicefrac{N}{\beta}$.
-To obtain a tighter bound which takes into account taking the effect of the private data subsampling, we perform the transformation of the privacy variables using the RDP formula for Laplacian mechanism as given in Eq.~\eqref{rdptolaplace} for $\alpha > 1$
+The sequential composition \cite{dwork2006calibrating} over $N$ queries will result in a crude bound over the DP guarantee of our approach, namely $\nicefrac{N}{\beta}$.
+To obtain a tighter bound that takes the effect of the private data subsampling into account, we perform the transformation of the privacy variables using the RDP formula for the Laplacian mechanism for $\alpha > 1$

 Moreover, the model uses only a random sample of the data to select the nodes for training the private model.
-We, therefore, apply the tight advanced composition of Theorem \ref{theo:upperbound} to obtain $\varepsilon_{\Lap o \Po}(\alpha)$ as given in Eq.~\eqref{eq:subsampleRDP}.
-To simplify the expression, we set $\alpha=2$ in Eq.~\eqref{eq:subsampleRDP} and obtain
+We, therefore, apply the tight advanced composition of Theorem \ref{theo:upperbound} to obtain an upper bound of $\varepsilon_{\Lap o \Po}(\alpha)$.
+To simplify the expression, we set $\alpha=2$ in the corresponding bound and obtain

 Substituting $\varepsilon_{\Lap}(2)$ in \eqref{eq:lappos2}, we obtain